-In 2018, the number of children born in Helsinki was 6,388.
+In 2019, the number of children born in Helsinki was 6,332.
 To each one thousand 15–49-year-old women in the city, 38 children were born.
-This figure, the crude birth rate (fertility rate), was 34 for Finnish-, Sami- or Swedish-speaking women and 56 for women with a foreign mother tongue.
+This figure, the crude birth rate (fertility rate), was 34 for Finnish- or Sami-speaking women, 35 for Swedish-speaking women and 53 for women with a foreign mother tongue.

 Fertility varies with language group.
 Of large language groups, the fertility rate of Russian-, Estonian- and English-speaking people differs very little from that of the population with a national mother tongue.
-On the other hand, the total fertility rate of Somali-, Arabic- and Kurdish-speaking residents was over two times higher than that of the whole population.
+On the other hand, the total fertility rate of Somali-speaking residents was over two times higher than that of the whole population.
 In all, the fertility of foreign-language speakers has fallen in the 2000s, while that of the population with a national mother tongue has remained more constant.